Ethiopia Tax Calculator (2026)

 Assumptions

-• · Income tax brackets converted from monthly to annual by multiplying limits by 12.
+• · Income tax brackets are presented as monthly salary ranges in source; converted to annual by multiplying by 12.

-• · Employee social security (pension) contribution is deducted at 7% of basic salary.
+• · Employee social security contribution (7% of basic salary) is treated as deductible from taxable income.

 Frequently asked questions